IshKevin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 $ 1-c0nfused_smiley for display smile face
 $ 2-hellofile for display content of file
 $ 3-twofiles for display content of two file
+$ 4-lastlines for display last line of file